 28 “When they cry for help, I will not answer.

 Though they anxiously search for me, they will not find me.

 and paid no attention when I corrected them.

 31 Therefore, they must eat the bitter fruit of living their own way,

 32 For simpletons turn away from me—to death.

 33 But all who listen to me will live in peace,

 untroubled by fear of harm.”

 Hahahaha….verse 25.
 Uhm, yes.
 Yes, I did.
 I ignored a lot.
 My children ignore me a lot.
-However, I do not laugh or mock when disaster overtakes them.
+However, I do not laugh or mock them when disaster overtakes them.
 Honestly, my statement is you make the choices.
 Whether they (or I) seek counsel, there are natural consequences to every choice made.
 Some are good consequences.
 Sadly, some are bad.
-God always loves, yet He there are still consequences to good/bad choices.
+God always loves, yet there are still consequences to good/bad choices.

 My children (and I) have found that those natural bad consequences are worse than any punishment I could ever give them or myself.
 I pray that we all learn from them.
 Repent.
 Turn away.
 Do better.
 Seek wisdom.
 The more we seek it, the more wisdom we store up for later use!